evo-biomech/scAnt/README.md

 ## Quick Start Guide

 After the installation, the scanner hardware and connected camera can be fully controlled via the scAnt GUI.
-While there is no right or wrong order to configure each component and your workflow might depend on your exact hardware, we generally set up the scanner in 3 steps: **(1) Configuring the camera**, **(2) configuring the stepper motors**, and **(3) Configuring the scanning process**, i.e. saving the project as well as starting the scan.
+While there is no right or wrong order to configure each component and your workflow might depend on your exact hardware, we generally set up the scanner in 3 steps: **(1) Configuring the Camera**, **(2) configuring the Stepper Motors**, and **(3) Configuring the Scanning Process**, i.e. saving the project as well as starting the scan.

 ![](images/scAnt_GUI.png)